-The School of Nursing is administering a high volume of low-interest loans to future nurse-educators through the Nurse Faculty Loan Program (NFLP), a federal program created to help address the nursing shortage.
+The School of Nursing administers a high volume of low-interest loans to future nurse educators through the Nurse Faculty Loan Program (NFLP), a federal program created to help address the nursing shortage.

-Since 2004, DU has been awarded Nurse Faculty Loan Program (NFLP) funding from the HRSA.
-The NFLP provides funding to meet the demand for nurse faculty and remove major barriers to accepting as many qualified nursing students as possible, thus alleviating the Nation’s nursing shortage.
+Since 2004, the University has been awarded Nurse Faculty Loan Program (NFLP) funding from the Health Resources and Services Administration (HRSA).
+The NFLP provides funding to meet the demand for nurse faculty and remove major barriers to accepting as many qualified nursing students as possible, thus alleviating the country’s nursing shortage.

 The School of Nursing has been able to make loans to select full-time and part-time students to complete their education.
 Students currently employed as nurse faculty or who are planning to assume a nurse faculty position in a school of nursing upon graduation are eligible.
-NFLP loans will be forgiven or canceled if the student completes educational coursework in their program (minimum of 3 credits) and an obligation to work as nursing faculty.
-Eighty-five percent of a student’s loans can be canceled over a 4-year period.
-The loan cancellation takes place in increments of 20% per year for the first 3 years and 25% for the 4th year.
+NFLP loans will be forgiven or canceled if the student completes educational coursework in their program (minimum of 3 credits) and fulfills an obligation to work as nursing faculty.
+Eighty-five percent of a student’s loans can be canceled over a four-year period.
+The loan cancellation takes place in increments of 20% per year for the first three years and 25% for the fourth year.
 Students may apply for funding when the call for applications is released during the summer.
-Awarded students may receive funding of up to $35,500 per year for a maximum of 5 years.
+Awarded students may receive funding of up to $35,500 per year for a maximum of five years.
 Details are available through the Office of Student Affairs.

 Eligibility criteria include:

 - Full-time (6 credits or more) or part-time students in the PhD or DNP programs who are currently faculty or are planning to become faculty upon completion of their program.
 MSN and Post Master's Certificate students are not eligible.